awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 **To launch self\-managed Windows nodes using the AWS Management Console**

 These procedures have the following prerequisites:
-+ You have an existing Amazon EKS cluster and a Linux node group\.
++ An existing Amazon EKS cluster and a Linux node group\.
 If you don't have these resources, we recommend that you follow one of our [Getting started with Amazon EKS](getting-started.md) guides to create them\.
 The guides provide a complete end\-to\-end walkthrough for creating an Amazon EKS cluster with Linux nodes\.
-+ You have created a VPC and security group that meet the requirements for an Amazon EKS cluster\.
++ An existing VPC and security group that meet the requirements for an Amazon EKS cluster\.
 For more information, see [Cluster VPC considerations](network_reqs.md) and [Amazon EKS security group considerations](sec-group-reqs.md)\.
 The [Getting started with Amazon EKS](getting-started.md) guide creates a VPC that meets the requirements, or you can also follow [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md) to create one manually\.
++ An existing Amazon EKS cluster that uses a VPC and security group that meet the requirements of an Amazon EKS cluster\.
+For more information, see [Creating an Amazon EKS cluster](create-cluster.md)\.
+If you have subnets in the AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled, those subnets must not have been passed in when you created the cluster\.

 1. Wait for your cluster status to show as `ACTIVE`\.
 If you launch your nodes before the cluster is active, the nodes will fail to register with the cluster and you will have to relaunch them\.